Skip to main content

 • Extract Media: Toggle on if you're pulling images from a Google Drive or other sources.

 • Stale Data Threshold: If your data updates regularly, inputting a number of days will result in Fluency checking to make sure the updates are happening.
+Note: You can set stale data thresholds in your account ingest sheet by adding a new column with a header.
+Example: feed:24:Inventory:720.
+In this example, your data will be updated every 24 hours.
+If your data has not changed in over 720 hours, you will receive a stale data notification.

 Using RSS feeds as a polling source